-UTRGV students with 60+ hours will be required to receive approval from an academic advisor to ensure that students are well informed of the implications of changing their major; if a change is requested after the census date, the change takes effect for the subsequent semester.
+UTRGV students with 60 or more hours will be required to receive approval from an academic advisor to ensure that students are well informed of the implications of changing their major; if a change is requested after the Census Date published on the academic calendar, the change takes effect for the subsequent semester.
 The process for changing a major is outlined on the Office of the Registrar website.